sourav-mazumder/Data-Science-Extensions/spark-datasource-rest/README.md

  ```

-In this example 'q' and 'url' are the input parameters passed for each data point.
-So the Temporary Spark Table, that used as input table, had two columns - 'q' and 'url'.
+In this example, 'q' and 'url' are the input parameters passed to the service; the Temporary Spark Table used as input had two columns - 'q' and 'url'.
 Each row of that table had different values for 'q' and 'url'.
-The 'output' field contains the result returned by the Wtson API for natural language understanding.
+The 'output' field contains the result returned by the Watson API for Natural Language Understanding.

-Sometimes there could be an additional field under root, namely '_corrupt_records'.
+Sometimes there could be an additional field under root, namely '\_corrupt_records'.
 This field will contain the outputs for the records for which the API returned an error.

 ## Examples (to try out with Spark Shell)

-The examples below shows how to use this Rest Data Source for SODA api.
-The examples here get the Socrata dataset using SODA API.
-The columns in the Socrata dataset is presented by a field in the SODA API.
-Records are searched for using filters and SoQL queries (https://dev.socrata.com/docs/queries/).
-We will be using the filters with our API call.
+The examples below shows how to use this REST Data Source with a SODA API to retrive a Socrata dataset.
+The columns in the Socrata dataset have corresponding fields in the SODA API.
+Records are searched for using filters and [SoQL queries](https://dev.socrata.com/docs/queries/).
+The below examples demonstrate how to use the filters.

 ### Scala API